gtk-rs/gtk4-rs/book/src/introduction.md

 There are two kinds of chapters in this book: concept chapters and project chapters.
 In concept chapters, you will learn about an aspect of GTK development.
 In project chapters, we will build small programs together, applying what you have learned so far.

+The book strives to explain essential GTK concepts paired with practical examples.
+However, if a concept can be better conveyed with a less practical example, we took this path most of the time.
+If you are interested in contained and useful examples, we refer you to the corresponding [section](https://github.com/gtk-rs/gtk4-rs/tree/master/examples) of gtk4-rs.

 ## License

 The book itself is licensed under the [Creative Commons Attribution 3.0 Unported license](https://creativecommons.org/licenses/by/3.0/).
-One exception are the code snippets which are licensed under the [MIT license](https://gitlab.gnome.org/Hofer-Julian/gtk-rs-book/-/blob/main/LICENSE).
+The only exception are the code snippets which are licensed under the [MIT license](https://gitlab.gnome.org/Hofer-Julian/gtk-rs-book/-/blob/main/LICENSE).